wildmountainfarms/solarthing/other/docs/quickstart_mate.md

 `fx_charge_settings` to calculate/emulate the timers that can be viewed on the MATE.
 This is **optional**!!!
 This is also in beta and is not recommended to try unless you have everything else working.

+If you want to learn about commands, you can look at [commands](./commands.md).
+This is **optional** and should only be looked at once everything else is working.

 ### I want to test this without an Outback Mate!
 You can run `solar/virtual_mate.sh | java -jar solarthing.jar "config/base.json"`